Kimiyori/greenatom/README.md

 :white_check_mark: Base 5 tasks

-:white_check_mark: API for SpaceX and count number of publications
+:white_check_mark: Task with SpaceX API and count number of publications

 # How deploy

 Run the following command:

 ```